-The Leukemia & Lymphoma Society team consists of highly trained oncology social workers, nurses and health educators who are available by phone Monday through Friday, 9 a.m. to 9 p.m.
+The Leukemia & Lymphoma Society team consists of highly trained oncology social workers and nurses who are available by phone, email and live chat Monday through Friday, 9 a.m. to 9 p.m.
 (ET).

-- · Get one-on-one personalized support and information about blood cancers - · Know the questions to ask your doctor - Discuss financial resources - Receive individualized clinical-trial searches
+- Get one-on-one personalized support and information about blood cancers

+- Know the questions to ask your doctor

+- Discuss financial resources

+- Receive individualized clinical-trial searches

+- Get connected to resources

-Contact us at 800-955-4572 or www.LLS.org/ InformationSpecialists
+Contact us at 800.955.4572 or www.LLS.org/ InformationSpecialists

-(Language interpreters can be requested)
+(Language interpreters can be requested.)